siavashoutadi/rke-nodes/README.md

 rke_nodes_ssh_pub_key_path: "{{ lookup('env','HOME') }}/.ssh/id_rsa.pub"
 ```

-They can be overriden by putting the values in inventory or via extra-var when running the playbook.
+They can be overriden by putting the values in inventory or via extra-var parameter when running the playbook.
 For example:

 ```bash
 $ ansible-playbook --user root site.yml --extra-var "rke_nodes_ssh_user=admin rke_nodes_ssh_pub_key_path=/path/to/key"